harshavanga/Data690-StatsANDVisualization/data690_world_dev/wdx_analysis.md

 I use a scatter plot to study the relation between the literacy rate and the deaths caused by communicable diseases.
 It is seen that sub-saharan africa has the highest number of deaths due to communicable diseases and also shows lowest literacy rate.
 There seems to be a negative correlation between the literacy rate and deaths due to communicable diseases.
 There are definitely other factors that affect including access to better healthcare and vulnerability to communicable diseases.

 <img src="https://github.com/harshavanga/Data690-StatsANDVisualization/blob/main/data690_world_dev/charts/causeofdeathVSliteracyrate.png"  width="800" height="400">

+#### What is the relationship between percentage of people with primary education and deaths caused by communicable diseases?

+Percentage of total population that has received atleast primary education is another indicator for education levels in the society.
+This plot also shows a similar trend as there is a negative correlation observed.
+As the percentage of educated people in the society increases, there seems to be lesser deaths due to communicable diseases.

 <img src="https://github.com/harshavanga/Data690-StatsANDVisualization/blob/main/data690_world_dev/charts/educationattainmentVDcauseofdeath.png"  width="800" height="400">